youngboy/engine-docs/source/setup-node.md

 description: Get Engine running with your Node.js GraphQL server.
 ---

 This guide will help you set up Engine with Node.js.
-Because Engine relies on some GraphQL response extensions like [Apollo Tracing](./apollo-tracing.html) and [Apollo Cache Control](https://github.com/apollographql/apollo-cache-control), the main supported server library is [Apollo Server](https://www.apollographql.com/docs/apollo-server/), which you can use with every popular Node.js server middleware such as Express, Hapi, Koa, Restify, and more.
+Because Engine relies on some GraphQL response extensions like [Apollo Tracing](./apollo-tracing.html) and [Apollo Cache Control](https://github.com/apollographql/apollo-cache-control), the main supported server library is [Apollo Server](https://www.apollographql.com/docs/apollo-server/), which you can use with every popular Node.js server middleware such as Express, Hapi, and Koa.

 The guide below will get you up and running as fast as possible.
 For advanced functionality and other features check out the other articles in the docs.

-<h2 id="Choose a configuration" title="Choosing a Configuration">Choosing a configuration</h2>
+<h2 id="Choose a configuration" title="Choosing a Configuration">Choose a configuration</h2>

-Choosing which way to configure Engine depends on what's right for your application environment.
-We have three ways we recommend to run Engine: a quick install that meets most needs, a single proxy for applications with more than one GraphQL server, and a standalone Docker Engine deployment for teams opting out of sidecar deployment for various reasons.
+How you configure and install Engine depends on what's right for your application environment.
+There are three ways to run Engine with a Node GraphQL server: a quick install that meets most needs, a single proxy for applications with more than one GraphQL server, and a standalone Docker Engine deployment for teams opting out of sidecar deployment for various reasons.
+For more information on sidecar deployment, see the `apollo-engine-js` GitHub [README](https://github.com/apollographql/apollo-engine-js/).

 We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy, or join us in the public [#engine Slack Channel](https://www.apollographql.com/#slack).